 Do the children wear a uniform?

 Our children in Pre-School wear a uniform (full details are available in our Parent Handbook on request).
 Our children in Nursery do not wear a uniform but are encouraged to wear practical clothing to allow them to fully participate in all activities.
-We ask that all children bring a pair of wellington boots to keep at New Hall for Forest School, visits to the Farm and muddy play in the garden!
+We ask that all children’s clothing is labelled and that they bring a pair of wellington boots to keep at New Hall for Outdoor Learning, visits to the Farm and muddy play in the garden!
 We also suggest bringing spare clothing for all children!

 What will my child do all day?